DPDK/dpdk/doc/guides/sample_app_ug/tep_termination.rst

 **The same parameters with the vhost sample.**

-Refer to the guide in section 27.6.1 in the vhost sample for the meanings of 'Basename', 'Stats', 'RX Retry', 'RX Retry Number' and 'RX Retry Delay Time'.
+Refer to :ref:`vhost_app_parameters` for the meanings of 'Basename', 'Stats', 'RX Retry', 'RX Retry Number' and 'RX Retry Delay Time'.

 **Number of Devices.**